rzddkh/store-front-api/README.md

 ```
 npm install
 ```
-4. Create a container using docker-compose.yml file:
+4. Create a container using docker-compose.yml file provided, it will make both databases for you(dev and test dbs):
 ```
 docker-compose up
 ```